BenjaminS81/data-nlp-with-cnn/README.md

 The simulation is highly guided step-by-step to explain what happens for each code block.
 If you are running into any issues, please contact me directly.

+To start, download all files from the repo open the jupyter notebook and execute cell by cell to run the simulation.
+Have fun learning!